MicrosoftDocs/entra-docs/docs/identity/users/groups-create-rule.md

 # Create or update a dynamic membership group in Microsoft Entra ID

 You can use rules to determine group membership based on user or device properties In Microsoft Entra ID, part of Microsoft Entra.
-This article tells how to set up a rule for a group membership in the Azure portal.
+This article tells how to set up a rule for a dynamic membership group in the Azure portal.

 Group membership based on user or device properties is supported for security groups and Microsoft 365 groups.
 When a group membership rule is applied, user and device attributes are evaluated for matches with the membership rule.
 When an attribute changes for a user or device, all group membership rules in the organization are processed for changes.
 Users and devices are added or removed if they meet the conditions for a dynamic membership group.